mislav/git-deploy/README.markdown

 On every subsequent deploy, the "post-reset" script analyzes changes and:

 1. clears cached css and javascript assets if any versioned files under "public/stylesheets" and "public/javascripts" have changed, respectively;
+2. runs "bundle install --deployment" if Gemfile or Gemfile.lock have been changed
-2. runs "rake db:migrate" if new migrations have been added;
+3. runs "rake db:migrate" if new migrations have been added;
-3. sync submodule urls if ".gitmodules" file has changed;
+4. sync submodule urls if ".gitmodules" file has changed;
-4. initialize and update submodules;
+5. initialize and update submodules;
-5. touches "tmp/restart.txt" if app restart is needed.
+6. touches "tmp/restart.txt" if app restart is needed.

 Finally, these are the conditions that dictate an app restart: